broadinstitute/flipbook/README.md

 # install
 python3 -m pip install reviewer2

-# start server
+# start server: -x specifies path keyword(s) to exclude   -d specifies top level directory to search for images (if not set, it will search under the current dir)
-python3 -m reviewer2 -d /path/dir-with-images    # if -d not specified, it will look for images under the current dir
+python3 -m reviewer2 -x temp -x keyword2 -d /path/dir-with-images

 open localhost:8080   # in your web browser
 ```